faylward/viralrecall/README.md

 *.vogout:                 Raw output of the GVOG or VOGDB HMMER3 search

-*.markerout               Raw output of the NCLDV marker gene HMMER3 search
+*.markerout:               Raw output of the NCLDV marker gene HMMER3 search

 Additionally, for each viral region viralrecall will print out .faa and .fna files for the proteins and nucleotide sequences for the regions found.
 Please be sure to use only .fna files as input.